nus-cs3281/2021/students/wxwxwxwx9/knowledge.md

 **client-entry** is essentially what we had in the old CSR setup (no changes).
 The only change here is adding a new `server-entry`, which bundles just the `vue-components` package that is needed for SSR.

+The code structure above is inspired by [Vue's official documentation for SSR](https://ssr.vuejs.org/guide/structure.html#code-structure-with-webpack).

 #### <ins>3) Instantiating a Vue instance with the `render` function to output the final HTML markup strings</ins>

 In the third step, we want to finally execute SSR by using the `render` function to help us output the final HTML markup strings that we want to send to the client.